Tyler Stephenson Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in MLB.
+- The pitching staff for the Phillies has a collective 8.7 K/9, which ranks 14th in MLB.

-- The Phillies' 6.21 team ERA ranks 28th among all league pitching staffs.
+- The Phillies have a 5.64 team ERA that ranks 27th among all league pitching staffs.

-- Phillies pitchers combine to rank 18th in baseball in home runs surrendered (10 total, 1.4 per game).
+- Phillies pitchers combine to give up 11 total home runs at a rate of 1.4 per game (to rank 18th in baseball).

-- Falter (0-1) starts for the Phillies, his second of the season.
+- Walker (0-1) pitches for the Phillies to make his second start of the season.

-- His most recent time out came on Sunday against the Texas Rangers, when the left-hander went 5 1/3 innings, surrendering two earned runs while giving up seven hits.
+- In his last time out on Monday, the righty threw 4 1/3 innings against the New York Yankees, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.